-The NCSC has a centrally decided scientific theme, socially relevant and modern and expects children in the age group of 10 to 17 years to form a small group under a guide teacher in his school, select a sub-theme from the main theme, develop a hypothesis, design experiments, collect data, organise and analyse it before reaching on conclusion.
-The GOI expect students to develop traits of working in a team, be able to appreciate that science is for society and acquire knowledge of method of science.
+The NCSC has a centrally decided scientific theme, socially relevant and modern and expects children in the age group of 10 to 17 years to form a small group under a guiding teacher in his school, select a sub-theme from the main theme, develop a hypothesis, design experiments, collect data, organize and analyze it before reaching on conclusion.

 An important skill that you improve is statistical methods and pattern recognition.
-This is to be attempted in as rigorous way as possible with significant sample size and accurate data collection.
+This is to be attempted in a rigorous way as possible with a significant sample size and accurate data collection.
 Both these facets will be useful in your adult career – as a scientist or any other professional.

 District level organizing committees and academic committees are responsible for disseminating the message and software to the children spread over the length and breadth of the country.

-Children form groups of 2 to 5, and select a guide to steer them through the project.
-They first identify a topic/ an issue/ a local problem under the given sub-themes and make quick assessment of the work schedule.
-Projects build up on models, prototypes or hypotheses which might be very refreshing and innovative; some of them based on surveys conducted by children.
+Children form groups of 2 to 5 and select a guide to steer them through the project.
+They first identify a topic/ an issue/ a local problem under the given sub-themes and make a quick assessment of the work schedule.
+Projects build upon models, prototypes or hypotheses which might be very refreshing and innovative; some of them based on surveys conducted by children.